AgentOS

 Guardrails and safety pipeline diagram — composable input/output chain with ALLOW, FLAG, SANITIZE, and BLOCK actions, plus six operational safety primitives protecting against runaway agent behavior

-On top of content guardrails, six operational safety primitives protect against runaway agent behavior:
+On top of content guardrails, five operational safety primitives protect against runaway agent behavior:

 Primitive What it prevents Default